semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 An `epilogue` block should be used when you want to execute commands after a job has finished, either successfully or unsuccessfully.

 Please notice that a pipeline *will not fail* if one or more commands in the `epilogue` fail to execute for some reason.
-Also, epilogue commands will not run if the job was stopped, canceled or timed-out.
+Also, epilogue commands will not run if the job was stopped, canceled, or timed-out.

 There are three types of epilogue commands: